MichiganDataScienceTeam/W25-mini-alphago/README.md

 # Mini-AlphaGo, Winter 2025

-In this project, we will build a modified hybrid of [AlphaGo](https://www.nature.com/articles/nature16961) and [AlphaZero](https://www.nature.com/articles/nature24270) for 9x9 Go from almost scratch (using only computational libraries).
+In this project, we will build a modified hybrid of [AlphaGo](https://www.nature.com/articles/nature16961) and [AlphaGo Zero](https://www.nature.com/articles/nature24270) for 9x9 Go from almost scratch (using only computational libraries).

 ## Schedule